Videos of NYPD officers doused with water on the beat are sparking outrage

 The officers called for backup and the group scattered, Monahan said.

-In the Brownsville incident, the officers were walking away from a call when they were attacked with water, Monahan said.
+In the Brooklyn incident, the officers were walking away from a call when they were attacked with water, Monahan said.
 He then criticized the officer, who continued walking away after being doused.

 "Any cop who thinks that that's all right, that they can walk away from something like that, maybe should reconsider whether or not this is the profession for them," he said to applause.
 "We don't take that."